 🌍 Research Pillars

-Making world-class game development knowledge genuinely accessible to Arab developers — through faithful translation, cultural adaptation, and building a native Arabic terminology ecosystem.
+Making global game development knowledge truly accessible to Arab developers — through faithful translation, cultural adaptation, and building a cohesive system of authentic Arabic terminology.

 The access gap is real.
 The vast majority of high-quality game development knowledge — books, courses, documentation, research — is in English.
 Arab developers either spend years learning English first, or navigate a sparse landscape of lower-quality Arabic resources.
 Alaab Space is building the bridge.